prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     the value ``x`` in the percentile set.
 The value of ``p`` must be between zero and one and must be constant for all input rows.

+.. function:: approx_percentile(x, w, percentage, accuracy) -> [same as x]

+    Returns the approximate weighed percentile for all input values of ``x`` using the per-item weight ``w`` at the percentage ``p``, with a maximum rank error of ``accuracy``.
+The weight must be an integer value of at least one.
+    It is effectively a replication count for the value ``x`` in the percentile set.
+The value of ``p`` must be between zero and one and must be constant for all input rows. ``accuracy`` must be a value greater than zero and less than one, and it must be constant for all input rows.

 .. function:: approx_percentile(x, w, percentages) -> array<[same as x]>

     Returns the approximate weighed percentile for all input values of ``x``